bandinopla/bandijoystick/src/docs/Adding_Buttons.md

 You must define the keys the `BANDI.Joystick` will have / display.
 The keys are what you will use to connect the remote with your app.
 There are a few kinds of buttons, in this example a classic "push button" is used.

+## Pivot
+Buttons/Keys have their **pivots at the center** ( in the default UI representation of them hosted at bandijoystick.web.app ), and the radius is half the width.
+You should probably position the buttons using percentages of screen size to make it responsive.

 ## Create the button
 All key types share a common configuration object, and some may add extra properties to it: